Technetium-99m: Nuclear properties

 Technetium-99m is a metastable nuclear isomer, as indicated by the "m" after its mass number 99.
 This means it is a nuclide in an excited (metastable) state that lasts much longer than is typical.
 The nucleus will eventually relax (i.e., de-excite) to its ground state through the emission of gamma rays or internal conversion electrons.
-Both of these decay modes rearrange the nucleons without transmuting the technetium into another element.
+These decays do not change the number of protons or neutrons, but only give them a lower-energy 'arrangement', which here is the ground state.

-99mTc decays mainly by gamma emission, slightly less than 88% of the time.
-(99mTc → 99Tc + γ) About 98.6% of these gamma decays result in 140.5 keV gamma rays and the remaining 1.4% are to gammas of a slightly higher energy at 142.6 keV.
-These are the radiations that are picked up by a gamma camera when 99mTc is used as a radioactive tracer for medical imaging.
-The remaining approximately 12% of 99mTc decays are by means of internal conversion, resulting in ejection of high speed internal conversion electrons in several sharp peaks (as is typical of electrons from this type of decay) also at about 140 keV (99mTc → 99Tc+ + e−).
-These conversion electrons will ionize the surrounding matter like beta radiation electrons would do, contributing along with the 140.5 keV and 142.6 keV gammas to the total deposited dose.
+The excitation energy above the ground state is 142.7 keV, but 99% of the time, it relaxes first to a slighly lower state (140.5 keV) by internal conversion (and the rate of this transition determines the uncertainty in half-life), which decays at once.
+In total, 99mTc decays about 89% by gamma emission (99mTc → 99Tc + γ) and almost all of the time, this results in a 140.5 keV gamma ray and only rarely in a 142.7 keV (1 in 4,000) as the latter decay, too, is very largely converted.
+The remaining 11% of decays are completed entirely by conversion and not of diagnostic utility, though still contibuting to internal radiation dose.

-Pure gamma emission is the desirable decay mode for medical imaging because other particles deposit more energy in the patient body (radiation dose) than in the camera.
+These gammas are the radiations that are picked up by a gamma camera when 99mTc is used as a radioactive tracer for medical imaging.
+Pure gamma emission is the desirable decay mode for medical imaging because other particles deposit more energy in the patient body (radiation dose) relatively to that in the camera.
 Metastable isomeric transition is the only nuclear decay mode that approaches pure gamma emission.

-99mTc's half-life of 6.0058 hours is considerably longer (by 14 orders of magnitude, at least) than most nuclear isomers, though not unique.
-This is still a short half-life relative to many other known modes of radioactive decay and it is in the middle of the range of half lives for radiopharmaceuticals used for medical imaging.
+99mTc's half-life of 6.0066 hours is considerably longer (by 14 orders of magnitude, at least) than most nuclear isomers, though not unique.
+This is still a short half-life relative to many other known modes of radioactive decay and it is in the middle of the range of half-lives for radiopharmaceuticals used for medical imaging.

 After gamma emission or internal conversion, the resulting ground-state technetium-99 then decays with a half-life of 211,000 years to stable ruthenium-99.
-This process emits soft beta radiation without a gamma.
-Such low radioactivity from the daughter product(s) is a desirable feature for radiopharmaceuticals.
+This process emits soft beta radiation and no gamma; the radiation for this is comparatively insignificant because of the long half-life ratio and such low residual radioactivity is a desirable feature for radiopharmaceuticals.